Murzic/penduline_tit/README.md

 ![](/files/Selection_003.png)
 The next thing that the admin can do, is to click on the project's name and see all the users that have been working on it and the total amount of hours.
 ![](/files/Penduline tit - Chromium_005.png)
-Then if you click on a user's name you get to see all of the time entries that user created for that project.
+When you click on a user's name you get to see all of the time entries created by that user for that project.
 ![](/files/Penduline tit - Chromium_006.png)
 In the top right corner there is the Admin link that sends you to the list of all the registered users.
 ![](/files/Penduline tit - Chromium_007.png)